justbartlett/blockone-viewer/README.md

 This Blockchain viewer shows a list of the most recent blocks from the EOSIO blockchain.
 When a user clicks the 'LOAD' button the 10 most recent blocks are updated.
 Block entries show the hash of the block, its timestamp, and the count of actions included in that block.
 Clicking a block entry smoothly expands to show the contents of the block output.

 It is built using React, and utilizes hooks for local state and Redux for state management.
-I took a pretty simplistic approach and opted to use Thunks to handle asychronous actions, however the same could easily be accomplished with a Saga.
-Redux feels a bit like overkill on this project, and Sagas moreso.
+I took a pretty simplistic approach and opted to use Thunks to handle asychronous actions.

 ### Project Structure